-- I. loss of property value - II. party wall matters - III. land or boundary disputes - IV. matters controlled by other regulations - V. Disturbance of concurrent construction projects - 5.23 The structural stability of a buildings is covered by the Building Regulations and is not a material planning consideration.
-If structures become dangerous Lambeth Building Control should be contacted. - 5.24 Noise and pollution falls under a separate legislative framework and comes under The Environmental Protection and Control of Pollution Act.
+- III. land or boundary disputes - IV. matters controlled by other regulations - V. Disturbance of concurrent construction projects

+5.23 The structural stability of a building is covered by Building Regulations and is not a material planning consideration.
+If structures become dangerous Lambeth Building Control should be contacted.

+5.24 Noise and pollution falls under a separate legislative framework and comes under The Environmental Protection and Control of Pollution Act.
 It is enforced by Lambeth's Community Safety Team and not Planning Enforcement.
-The council as a whole also has a range of powers to take enforcement action on other issues (see Appendix 3 on role of other regulations and organisations).
+The Council as a whole also has a range of powers to take enforcement action on other issues (see Appendix 3 on role of other regulations and organisations).